How to Use XNPV Function in Excel

-- NPV Function: The NPV function, similar to the XNPV function, calculates the net present value of an investment.
+- NPV Function in Excel: The NPV function, similar to the XNPV function, calculates the net present value of an investment.
 However, the default assumption in the NPV function is that all payments occur in equal time intervals, which limits its practicality since the cash flows are required to be periodic.

-- XNPV Function: Unlike the NPV function, the XNPV function can handle irregular cash flows, where the timing of the cash flows is uneven.
-The specific dates corresponding to each cash flow is part of the syntax, reflecting that there is no preset assumption that the cash flows occur in periodic intervals.
+- XNPV Function in Excel: Unlike the NPV function, the XNPV function can handle irregular cash flows, where the timing of the cash flows is uneven.
+The specific dates corresponding to each cash flow are part of the syntax, reflecting that there is no preset assumption that the cash flows occur in periodic intervals.

 XNPV Function Formula Syntax